The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: L² -Hall property for limit groups

 \subsection{The proof of \texorpdfstring{\cref{thm:B}}{Theorem B}}

 By the previous discussion, the following theorem implies \cref{thm:B} from the introduction, and its proof will occupy the remainder of this section.

 \begin{thm} Let $X$ be an ICE space, let $H\leq \pi_1(X)$ be a finitely generated subgroup and let $X_H\lrar X$ be the corresponding covering.
 Suppose that $\mathcal L$ is a (possibly empty) finite set of independent loops each generating a maximal abelian subgroup of $\pi_1(X)$.
 Then $X_H$ is $L^2$-tame over $\mathcal L$. \end{thm} \begin{proof} We proceed by induction on the complexity of the ICE space.
-The base of the induction is the case when $X$ is a graph, which is trivial.
+The base of the induction is the case when $X$ is a graph, which is essentially the classical M. Hall theorem (see \cite[Corollary 1.8]{WiltonHall} for a precise proof).
 Now assume $X$ is an ICE space that decomposes as a graph of spaces with two vertices (a lower complexity ICE space $Y$ and a torus $T^n$) and one edge space homeomorphic to $S^1$.
 This naturally induces a graph of spaces structure for $X_H$, whose underlying graph we denote by $\Gamma(X_H)$.
 Each vertex space of this splitting is either a covering space of $Y$ or a covering space of the torus $T^n$.

 Denote by $\{\delta_i \colon D_i \lrar X\}$ and $\{\varepsilon_i \colon E_i \lrar X\}$ the hyperbolic and elliptic loops of $\mathcal L$, respectively, relative to the splitting of $X$.

 \begin{step}[The precovers $X'$ and $X''$] Let $\Delta \subseteq X_H$ be a finite subcomplex and let $\{\delta_j^H\}$ and $\{\varepsilon_j'\}$ denote fixed sets of infinite degree elevations of hyperbolic and elliptic loops, respectively, in $\mathcal L$.
 We begin by taking a subcomplex $X'\subseteq X_H$ that satisfies the following conditions: \begin{enumerate} \item The subcomplex $X'$ is a core for $H$, i.e.~ $X'$ is a subgraph of spaces with finite underlying graph such that the induced map $\pi_1(X')\lrar \pi_1(H)$ is an isomorphism. \item The subcomplex $\Delta$ is contained in $X'$. \item The image of each $\varepsilon_j'$ is contained in $X'$. \item Each infinite-degree elevation $\delta_j^H\po \R\lrar X_H$ restricts to a (possibly non-full) elevation $\delta_j'\po D_j'\lrar X'$, where $D_j'\subseteq \R$ is a finite union of compact intervals. \end{enumerate} The subscripts $i$ and $j$ are different, indicating that there may be several elevations $\delta_j^H$ for each $\delta_i$, and likewise for $\varepsilon_i$.
 We will keep completing the precover $X'$ further to get some more intermediate precovers $X'\subset X''\subset \overline{X}\subset X_H$ of $X$.